paulwilltell/OFFGRIDFLOW/docs/implementation/OBSERVABILITY_CHECKLIST.md

 All requirements from "7.
 Observability → 100%" have been implemented and verified.

-**Now when something breaks, you see where and why, instead of guessing.**
+**Now when something goes wrong, you can see where and why, instead of guessing.**